rsyslog/rsyslog/README.md

 ## Documentation for the rsyslog project

 Documentation for rsyslog is generated with the (Python) Sphinx documentation processor.
-There is also a procedure which automatically picks up the most recent doc from the git archive, generates the html pages and uploads them to rsyslog.com.

-In addition to the directions here, there is also a separate [BUILDS_README.md](BUILDS_README.md) file for use by rsyslog-doc team members.
-This doc is used as a quick reference for those who regularly provide dev and official release builds of the documentation.
+Documentation for the `rsyslog-doc` project itself is provided by this README and other documentation linked from this file.

 ## Learning the doc tools

 If you are new to rst and Sphinx, see the Sphinx documentation to get started: http://www.sphinx-doc.org/en/stable/contents.html

+## Contributed Software/Content

+In the repo you will find a `contrib` directory.

+Although content in this directory is part of the official `rsyslog-doc` repo, the status is different.
+While other content in this repo is fully supported by the dev team, content in the `contrib` directory is supported primarily by the contributor who provided it.

+Content may range from small one-off scripts to tools for automating builds of the docs.
+See the [contrib README](contrib/README.md) for details.

+If you have new things to add to this area, please follow the directions on this page for contributing to the docs and submit your changes as a new Pull Request.

+## Dev Team resources

+In addition to the directions here, there is also a separate [BUILDS_README.md](BUILDS_README.md) file for use by `rsyslog-doc` team members.
+This doc is used as a quick reference for those who regularly provide dev and official release builds of the documentation.

 ## Contributing to the docs